World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 6. The Moon and Your Thyroid Hormones?
 There’s a Connection!

-Okay, not the moon itself, but women’s thyroid health is closely linked to hormonal cycles, meaning symptoms can flare up during menstruation, pregnancy, or menopause.
+Women’s thyroid health is closely linked to hormonal cycles.
+Symptoms can flare up during menstruation, pregnancy, or menopause.
 Some women even notice their thyroid symptoms change with the seasons!

 Standard blood tests don’t always tell the whole story.
-Some people have classic thyroid symptoms but “normal” labs, a condition called subclinical thyroid disease.
+Some people have classic thyroid symptoms but “normal” labs.
+This condition is known as subclinical thyroid disease.
 Trust your body and keep asking questions if something feels off.

 8. Myths That Need Busting—Right Now!